SingeRoi/bookWorm_ms4/README.md

 The

-Inspiration for the bookWorm logo came from font choices at [Favicon.io](https://favicon.io/) I found the book dataset with images and ratings at [kaggle.com]() these were manually filtered to exclude some categories, the csv file was then formatted to JSON using  a snippet found (here](); the [gothic novel]() dataset was manually formatted to...
+* Inspiration for the bookWorm logo came from font choices at [Favicon.io](https://favicon.io/)
+* I found the book dataset with images and ratings at [kaggle.com]() these were manually filtered to exclude some categories, the csv file was then formatted to JSON using  a snippet found (here](); the [gothic novel]() dataset was manually formatted to...
-Various eNovel sites were consulted for inspiration including:
+* Various eNovel sites were consulted for inspiration including:

-The base image is from [Pexels]()
+* The base image is from [Pexels]()

+* The project ERD was produced following instructions from [Wade Williams](https://wadewilliams.com/technology-software/generating-erd-for-django-applications/) but modified for python3.
+Output was visualized as a png file at [onlineconvertfree.com](https://onlineconvertfree.com/convert-format/dot-to-png/).

 ### Code
-*Product page pagination uses the code for page view pagination from https://docs.djangoproject.com/en/3.1/topics/pagination/ *
+* Product page pagination uses the code for page view pagination from https://docs.djangoproject.com/en/3.1/topics/pagination/
+*

 I also received tips on snippets of my code through [Stack Overflow](https://stackoverflow.com/), [CodePen]( https://codepen.io/) and [W3Schools](https://www.w3schools.com/).